It's Showtime (Philippine TV program): 2023–2024: GTV simulcast

 On June 20, 2023, ABS-CBN and GMA Network (Note: Announced through GTV's social media accounts.) announced on their respective social media accounts that It's Showtime would simulcast through GMA's sister network, GTV beginning on July 1.
 A contract signing between the executives of ABS-CBN and GMA was held at Seda Vertis North on June 28, with former guest co-hosts Iya Villania and Robi Domingo hosting the said event.
 From September to November 2023, the simulcast of It's Showtime on GTV was temporarily limited to 2 hours every Tuesday, Wednesday and Friday as it made way for the network's live broadcast of NCAA Season 99.

-It's Showtime temporarily stopped its broadcast from October 13 to 27, 2023, to serve a 12-day suspension imposed by the Movie and Television Review and Classification Board (MTRCB).
+It's Showtime temporarily stopped its broadcast from October 13 to 27, 2023, to serve a 12-day suspension order imposed by the Movie and Television Review and Classification Board (MTRCB).
 In its place, It's Your Lucky Day was aired.
 Upon its return on October 28, It's Showtime aired from 11:30 am to 2:30 pm every Monday to Friday and 12:00 noon to 3:00 pm every Saturday.
-Its timeslot was later reverted back to 12:00 noon to 2:30 pm from Monday to Saturday.
+Its time slot was later reverted to 12:00 noon to 2:30 pm from Monday to Saturday.
 GTV's simulcast silently ended on December 31, 2024, as It's Showtime continues to air on GMA Network and AMBS-owned All TV.